haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 ## Abstract

 The Exact Printer project aims to develop a precise parsing and printing tool for .cabal files in Haskell, inspired by ghc-exactprint.
 This tool will enable byte-for-byte bidirectional parsing and printing, enhancing the functionality and usability of the Cabal package manager.
 The project addresses the need for accurate and efficient management of package descriptions, a crucial aspect for Haskell developers.

 ## Background

-cabal is a build tool for haskell.
+Cabal is a build tool for haskell.
 It directs GHC and deals with "packages".
 Which are collections of haskell modules. cabal allows you to depend on libraries,